 The Edmund Rice Centre for Justice and Community Education exists to challenge popular beliefs and dominant cultural values, to ask the difficult questions, to look at life from the standpoint of the minority, the victim, the outcast and the stranger.

-The Centre was established by the Christian Brothers in 1996 - the International Year for the Eradication of Poverty.
+The Centre was established in 1996 - the International Year for the Eradication of Poverty.

 What is our focus?

 - Refugees and asylum seekers in Australia and internationally;

 We believe that people can change their world.